 Speed Racer (2008)

-The Wachowski brothers have always been very visually inclined but nothing in their previous films would prepare you for this.
+The Wachowski brothers have always been very visually inclined, but nothing in their previous films would prepare you for this.
 The colors are bright practically beyond belief.
-The palette is true to the usual format of a comic book with certain colors representing good and evil; blue is good but watch out for anyone in purple.
+The palette is true to the usual format of a comic book with certain colors representing good and evil; blue is good but watches out for anyone in purple.
 They also try to recapture the style of the cartoon with still images repeating on a rapid loop.
 It is disconcerting to say the lease but does connect the film to the old school rendition of the characters.
 The cast is better than the movie deserves.
 Taking on a character named Speed Racer has to be difficult for any serious actor.
 Emile Hirsch most probably had to have a long talk with his agent before taking on this.
-He recently demonstrated his dramatic talents in ‘Into the Wild’ and before that, ‘Lords of Dogtown’.
+He recently demonstrated his dramatic talents in ‘Into the Wild’ and before that, ‘Lords of Dogtown.’
 Here he does the best possible job with a character that possesses little dimension.
 His best scenes are opposite his human co-stars such as John Goodman who plays Pop Racer and the always great Susan Sarandon as Mom.
 The one shining part of the flick is Ricci as the girlfriend, Trixie.
-She is an actress who has made it as the Indy queen for a number of years and has taken on a variety of roles that range from the silly to the ultra serious.
+She is an actress who has made it as the Indy queen for several years and has taken on a variety of roles that range from the silly to the ultra-serious.